-(iv) Events determined by the CEO or designee and/or CCO or designee that require the immediate investigation by the local law enforcement agency and/or the Ohio state highway patrol.
-Examples of these are:
+(iii) Events determined by the CEO or designee and/or CCO or designee that require the immediate investigation by the local law enforcement agency and/or the Ohio state highway patrol.
+Examples include:

 (a) Serious injury caused by another person, whether another patient, employee, or any other person;

-(a) The employee who discovers or witnesses an incident, or to whom an incident is reported, is responsible for documenting the incident, cooperating in the investigation, and providing the investigating officer/staff with a complete statement or statements as needed.
+(a) The employee who discovers or witnesses an incident, or to whom an incident is reported, is responsible for documenting the incident, cooperating in the investigation, and providing the investigating officer or staff with a complete statement or statements as needed.

 (b) The incident notification report (DMH-ADM-005a or DMH-CSN-008, as appropriate) required by ODMH shall be completed for each incident.
-Each CSN also has additional reporting responsibilities as described in paragraph (D)(7)(c) of this rule, utilizing form DMH-0484/LIC-015.
+Each CSN also has additional reporting responsibilities utilizing form DMH-0484/LIC-015.

 (c) Facts regarding the incident shall be reported in writing.
 No unsubstantiated conclusions, opinions, hearsay, assumptions, or accusations shall be included in the incident report.

-(g) Incident reports shall be maintained in a confidential manner and be accessible only to authorized employees except by consent of the CEO, or the order of a judge of a court of law.
+(e) Incident reports shall be maintained in a confidential manner and be accessible only to authorized employees except by consent of the CEO in consultation with the department's legal office.

-(h) The Ohio state highway patrol may have access only to the incident notification report form (DMH-ADM-005a) or the CSN incident notification report form (DMH-CSN-008) should it make such a request.
+(i) The Ohio state highway patrol may have access only to the incident notification report form (DMH-ADM-005a) or the CSN incident notification report form (DMH-CSN-008) upon request.

-(i) The CEO shall designate a person to be responsible for notifying the parents/spouse, legal guardian, or legal custodian of a patient about the occurrence of an incident involving a patient.
+(f) The CEO shall designate a person to be responsible for notifying the parents, spouse, legal guardian, or legal custodian of a patient about the occurrence of an incident involving a patient.
 This disclosure shall require the consent of the patient except if the patient is deceased, AWOL, or unconscious.

-(a) Utilizing the telephone call-in procedure, the CEO or designee shall report at all times, the occurrence of any of the following major incidents to the deputy director of hospital services.
+(a) Utilizing the telephone call-in procedure defined in ODMH policy I-05, ("Central Office Administrative Officer of the Day"), the CEO or designee shall report at all times, the occurrence of any of the following major incidents to the deputy director of hospital services.

 (i) All deaths;